fleetdm/fleet/handbook/company/product-groups.md

 > If a table is added to our ChromeOS extension but it does not exist in osquery or if it is a table added by fleetd, add a note that mentions it, as in this [example](https://github.com/fleetdm/fleet/blob/e95e075e77b683167e86d50960e3dc17045e3c44/schema/tables/mdm.yml#L2).

+### Changes to the vulnerabilities and nvd repositories
+The [nvd](https://github.com/fleetdm/nvd) and [vulnerabilities](https://github.com/fleetdm/vulnerabilities) repositories continuously create output files that are downloaded and used by our customers' Fleet servers.
+They run code that is managed in two places:
+1. The code and workflows in their respective repository.
+2. Code sections in [fleet](https://github.com/fleetdm/fleet) repo, which are copied and run by them.
+This code starts with the four files below but is not limited to them since other code could be called from them.
+The process will cover all fleet code using tagging.
+   - cmd/cve/generate.go
+   - cmd/cpe/generate.go
+   - cmd/msrc/generate.go
+   - cmd/macoffice/generate.go

+The process below ensures that QA is done before any code is effective and running.

+#### How do nvd and vulnerabilities repositories take code from fleet repo
+The repositories will only take tag-based code from the [fleet](https://github.com/fleetdm/fleet) 'main' branch, not the latest one.
+Tags will include PR numbers in them, e.g. VULN_TAG_12345.
+Both repositories use an environment parameter to configure their respective tag (changing the tag for any of the repos requires a PR).

 ### Drafting
 "Drafting" is the art of defining a change, designing and shepherding it through the drafting process until it is ready for implementation.